St. Joseph's Church, Beijing: Location

 How to get there: take Beijing metro line no. 1 to Wangfujing station.
 Walk north along Wangfujing Street for 10 minutes: church is on your right.

 Restoration

 The Chinese government under Deng Xiaoping subsequently repudiated the Cultural Revolution.
-At the Fourth Plenum of the Eleventh National Party Congress Central Committee in September 1979, a key document was tabled that evaluated the entire 30-year period of Communist rule.
-At the plenum, party Vice Chairman Ye Jianying declared the Cultural Revolution "an appalling catastrophe" and "the most severe setback to [the] socialist cause since [1949]."
-The Chinese government's condemnation of the Cultural Revolution culminated in the Resolution on Certain Questions in the History of Our Party Since the Founding of the People's Republic of China, adopted by the Sixth Plenary Session of the Eleventh Central Committee of the Chinese Communist Party.
-It stated that "Comrade Mao Zedong was a great Marxist and a great proletarian revolutionary, strategist and theorist.
-It is true that he made gross mistakes during the "cultural revolution", but, if we judge his activities as a whole, his contributions to the Chinese revolution far outweigh his mistakes.
-His merits are primary and his errors secondary."
-Furthermore, Deng briefly allowed free speech to flourish, thus permitting open and public criticism of the government to take place.
-Known as the Beijing Spring, this led to a universal condemnation of the Cultural Revolution throughout the country.

 The change in prevailing political views was favorable to St. Joseph's Church; the Beijing municipal government funded the church's restoration efforts.
 The refurbished building reopened in 1980 for Catholic services.
 Another significant renovation on the church was completed in September 2000.
 On July 16, 2007, Fr.
 Joseph Li Shan—the then-parish priest of St. Joseph's—was elected as the new Archbishop of Beijing by the CPCA.
 Although no official Vatican statement was issued, Pope Benedict XVI expressed his approval of the appointment, making Li one of the few bishops in China to have the support of both the government and the Holy See.

 Architecture

 The church of St. Joseph was built in a Romanesque Revival style and is noted for its mixture of European and local Chinese features in its design.
 A plaque attached to the outside wall details the history of the church.
 Surrounding outside the church is a large square and park that is 1.2 hectares.
 It contains a statue of the Madonna and Child.